amusso01/foundry-isc/README.md

 ### Config (src/build/config-default.json)

 Includes a `config-default.json` file.
 You can make changes directly to this file.
-However, if you are working in a team environment you can also duplicate this file and name it `config-local.json`.
-The `config-local.json` file is ignored by git so that each environment can use a different configuration with the same git repo.

-During the build process a check is done to see if a `config-local.json` file exists.
-If `config-local.json` exists, the configuration will be loaded.
-If it does not exist, `config-default.json` will be used.

 Currently, only the revisioning and local dev server url are configured here.
+Change the devUrl to your own local url.

 ### Building